Wishaw: 18th to 20th century

-Wishaw and its nearby neighbour of Motherwell were once the centre of steel manufacture in Scotland, as both towns were located either side of the former Ravenscraig steelworks which closed in 1992.
+In the mid to late 20th century, deindustrialisation caused many factories and businesses to cease operation.
+The Coltness Iron company wound up in 1950.
 The (now-defunct) local firm of R Y Pickering & Co Ltd (later Norbrit-Pickering) built railway rolling stock (especially wagons) and many tramcars for tram systems throughout the UK.
 One of its last tramcar orders was for 10 double-decker trams for Aberdeen Corporation Tramways in 1949.
+Wishaw and its nearby neighbour of Motherwell were once the centre of steel manufacture in Scotland, as both towns were located either side of the former Ravenscraig steelworks which closed in 1992.

 In November 1996, the world's worst recorded outbreak of E. coli O157 occurred in the town, in which 21 people died and around 200 were infected.

-Recent decades
+21st century

-The town has recovered from the loss of industry such as steelworks and coal mines which were shuttered in the 1980s and 1990s.
-In the 2014 Scottish independence referendum, Wishaw along with its neighbour Motherwell, voted 52% in favour of Scottish independence, meanwhile 48% voted against independence.
-Since 2015, Wishaw has voted SNP in both general elections and local Scottish elections, replacing Labour as the dominant party of the town.
-Wishaw also has a Scottish Conservative Councillor since 2017.
+The town has partially recovered from the loss of industry such as steelworks and coal mines which closed down in the 1980s and 1990s although unemployment remains as other factories, such as the Courtauld textile factory closed in 2000.
+At the 2014 Scottish independence referendum, Wishaw along with its neighbour Motherwell, voted 52% in favour of Scottish independence, meanwhile 48% voted against independence.
+The high support for Scottish independence in the area may be due to the higher than average Roman Catholic population compared to the rest of Scotland, along with higher than average levels of poverty; alongside lower than average levels of education and low incomes.
+Since 2015, Wishaw has voted SNP at both general elections and local Scottish elections, replacing Labour as the dominant party of the town.
+Wishaw also has had a Scottish Conservative Councillor since 2017.
+At the 2024 general election, Labour gained the Motherwell & Wishaw seat after 9 years of being held by the SNP.

-These days, North Lanarkshire Council suggest that the majority of the biggest employers in the town are supermarkets, with the exceptions of Royal Mail, which has its main Scottish distribution centre at Shieldmuir and the NHS as a result of University Hospital Wishaw.
+North Lanarkshire Council suggest that the majority of the biggest employers in the town are supermarkets, with the exceptions of Royal Mail; which has its main Scottish distribution centre at Shieldmuir and the NHS as a result of University Hospital Wishaw.
 There are many service industry businesses located in the town's industrial areas, though none with more than a few hundred employees.